Men's netball: History

 In 2004, New Zealand and Fiji sent teams to compete in the Australian Mixed and Men's National Championships.
 On 6 August 2004, the men's national organisations for Fiji, Cook Islands, New Zealand and Australia attended a meeting where they agreed to form the International Men's and Mixed Netball Association.
 The following day, the organisation's first official meeting was held.
 The group decided that the International Men's and Mixed Challenge in August 2006 would be the first event they would organise, and that the event would be held in Fiji.

 The 2009 International Challenge Men's and Mixed Netball Tournament was held in the Cook Islands.
-Currently, the International Federation of Netball Associations only recognises women's netball.
+Currently, World Netball only recognises women's netball.

 The 2011 International Challenge Men's and Mixed Netball Tournament was run by the Western Australian Men's and Mixed Netball Association (WAMMNA).
 It is the major international competition for men's and mixed gendered national netball teams.
 In the 2011 competition held in April, men's national teams from Samoa, Fiji, Australia, New Zealand and the Cook Islands are a few that will compete.

 In 2017 the Australian Championships, held on the Gold Coast, were live streamed for the first time.
 There were nearly 140,000 viewers around the world who viewed the last 43 matches on the final four days of competition.
 The first Asian Men's Netball Championship 2016, held in Putrajaya, Malaysia, was live streamed on Facebook.
 Malaysia won the final over Pakistan in a thrilling match overtime match which Malaysia won by 2 goals, while India beat Brunei to win the bronze medal.
 Hong Kong finished fifth.

 The 2018 Australian Championships was planned to take place at Genea Netball Centre from 1–7 April.

 The 2018 Trans-Tasman Cup was to bebe contested between Australia and New Zealand across four divisions (U20, U23, Open Mixed and Open Men's) from 23–28 October at Priceline Stadium in Adelaide.

 On 26 June 2019, the New Zealand Men's Netball side competed in their first televised match, beating the Fiji Women 93–19.
 On 29 June 2019, the men's team won the Cadbury Netball Series against New Zealand Women 66–54, for their first international series win.

 In June 2025 World Netball announced the introduction of a men’s netball world cup.

 In August 2025, an invitational tournament for national Pacific men's teams was held at Vodafone Arena in Suva, Fiji.
 The competition was between Fiji, Fiji A, New Zealand and Tonga and ran from the 4th to 8th of August.
 Fiji won the tournament with a 56-54 victory over the Aotearoa Net Blacks.